emadghaffari/micro-template/app/router/middleware/README.md

 # middleware
-in this directory we check middlewares for http,grpc calls in your config file [service.router] you can use middlewares and add custom middleware to your endpoint
+in this directory we check middlewares for http,grpc calls <br>
+in your config file [service.router] you can use middlewares and add custom middleware to your endpoint

 ## Middleware UnaryInterceptor